Decide the best time to start your fall fundraiser.

 Most groups want to be first out of the block.
 This makes logical sense.
 People typically buy from the first few people who approach them.

-But in a crowded market it's very difficult to be among the first groups out selling.
-Plus, schools that think they're getting a jump on the rest with an August or September sale really aren't.
+But in a crowded market, it's challenging to be among the first groups out selling.
+Plus, schools that think they're getting a jump on the rest with an August or September sale aren't.

 Waiting for things to die down a little can have its merits.